Aung San Suu Kyi trespasser incidents

-On 4 May 2009, American citizen John Yettaw trespassed upon the residence of Burmese political prisoner Aung San Suu Kyi, two weeks before her scheduled release from house arrest on 27 May.
-This illegal visit prompted Suu Kyi's arrest on 13 May 2009.
-Yettaw himself was arrested by Burmese authorities on 6 May.
-He was charged on 14 May with illegally entering a restricted zone, illegal swimming and breaking immigration laws.
-It is illegal in Burma to have a guest stay overnight at one's home without notifying the authorities first.
+On May 4, 2009, American John Yettaw (1955 - 2021) trespassed upon the residence of Myanmar political prisoner Aung San Suu Kyi, two weeks before her scheduled release from house arrest on May 27.
+This illegal visit prompted Suu Kyi's arrest on May 13, 2009.
+Yettaw himself was arrested by Myanmar authorities on May 6.
+He was charged on May 14 with illegally entering a restricted zone, illegal swimming, and breaking immigration laws.
+It is illegal in Myanmar to have a guest stay overnight at one's home without notifying the authorities first.

-Their trial began 18 May 2009.
-On 11 August, Yettaw was sentenced on three counts totalling seven years, including four hard labour.
+Their trial began May 18, 2009.
+On August 11, Yettaw was sentenced on three counts totaling seven years, including four hard labor.
 Suu Kyi was sentenced to eighteen months of house arrest.
-On 14 August, US Senator Jim Webb arrived in Burma and successfully negotiated Yettaw's release and 16 August deportation.
+On August 14, US Senator Jim Webb arrived in Burma and successfully negotiated Yettaw's release and August 16 deportation.

-Burmese authorities asserted that Yettaw's visits were instigated by opposition groups as part of efforts to pressure and embarrass the Burmese government.
-The incident effectively meant that she was unable to participate in the 2010 elections.
+Myanmar authorities asserted that Yettaw's visits were instigated by opposition groups as part of efforts to pressure and embarrass the government; however, no evidence of this ever came to light.
+The Myanmar government disqualified Suu Kyi from participating in the 2010 elections.